Physical therapy for degenerative disc disease

-Degenerative disc disease (DDD) is part of the normal process of aging.
-Those suffering from symptoms related to DDD should begin treatment conservatively.
-Physical therapy (PT) is one of the mainstays of conservative treatment.
+Physical therapy (PT) is one of the most common forms of conservative treatment for back pain.
 Physical therapy works at several levels.
-First, it strengthens the muscles, making them more capable of assuming some of the work load usually performed by discs.
-Secondly, physical therapy increases local blood circulation to damaged tissue.
+First, it strengthens the muscles, making them more capable of assuming some of the workload usually performed by discs.
+Second, physical therapy increases local blood circulation to damaged tissue.
 More oxygen and nutrients arrive at the site of injury and are available for repair.
 Third, physical therapy increases flexibility, making re-injury less likely.

 - The use of hot and cold packs